 October’s National Bullying Prevention Month reminds us that students, parents, teachers, and school administrators all play a role.
 Positive change comes as we begin to emphasize respect and inclusion on campuses across the country.

-National Bullying Prevention Month - History
+National Bullying Prevention Month timeline

-A language researcher in Belgium used AI (artificial intelligence) to block words and phrases associated with bullying on social media site AskFM.
+A language researcher in Belgium used A.I. (artificial intelligence) to block words and phrases associated with bullying on social media site AskFM.

 The PACER Center, which works on behalf of children, youth, and young adults with disabilities, started National Bullying Prevention Month.